techmn/rfop/readme.md

-# Rethinking Fusion and Orthogonal Projection for Face-Voice Association
+# Rethinking Fusion and Orthogonal Projection for Face-Voice Association (FAME 2026)

 The paper is available [arxiv]()